We change the world not by what we say or do, but as a consequence of what we have become.” ~ Dr. David R. Hawkins

 Join me in this incredible year of questioning your stories.
 We’ll all be explorers together.
 Let's Be the Change.

-Kelly Stubbs, Certified Facilitator of The Work and Facilitator of YOI Wednesdays at Noon PDT/ 3pm EDT.
-Kelly has beautiful integrity, is gentle and patient in The Work, and a true heart of service.
+Kelly Stubbs, Certified Facilitator of The Work and Facilitator of YOI Wednesdays at Noon PDT/ 3pm EDT/ 9pm Europe.
+Kelly is gentle and patient in The Work, and a true heart of service.

 Attend one or all live, or watch the recordings